jepstein-eagle/adaptable/packages/adaptable/readme/functions/query-function.md

 * **SharedQueries** - these are Queries that have been named and so can be **re-used** in other functions in AdapTable (e.g. Reports, Conditional Styles).

   > If a Shared Query is provided in Predefined Config then - unlike with all other AdapTable functions -  **the Uuid must be included in the Config**.
-This should be something guaranteed to be unique - which will be referenced elsewhere - and unlike other properties (e.g. 'Name') will never change.
+This should be something guaranteed to be unique (as it will be referenced elsewhere), and unlike other properties (e.g. 'Name') will never change.

 ## UI Elements